Toronto Inter-Jurisdictional Executive Leadership Program

 A unique aspect of the program is a shared real-life complex project in which participants from the program are divided into inter-jurisdictional groups, including the federal government, the Ontario government, and the city of Toronto.

-Over the nine months, each group will develop an action plan for either a social or economic policy challenge important to all jurisdictions.
+Over the eleven months, each group will develop an action plan for either a social or economic policy challenge important to all jurisdictions.

 There will be specific assignments throughout the year leading toward a final presentation to leaders at all three levels of government.